muradtaghiyev05/next-fullstack-promptia/README.md

 - The user can see all the prompts created by other users
 - The user can create, update and delete their own prompts
 - The user can search prompts according to their context, tag or author
+- The user can copy the prompts to the clipboard

 ### Built With